NBN Speed: What’s Good? Mbps, Download and Upload Speeds Explained

 Paying for premium NBN speed?
 Here’s how to tell if you’re getting what you’ve paid for.

 The rollout of the NBN promised a faster, more reliable Australian internet infrastructure but many that made the switch have been decidedly disappointed with the results.
-As with any broadband technology, there’s a laundry list of reasons you might be experiencing broadband speeds slower than what you signed up for.
-And by virtue of the speed choices offered, many Australians have been left scratching their heads over which NBN speed tier they need and what their internet speed should be once they’ve flicked the switch on NBN.
+As with any broadband technology, there’s a laundry list of reasons for why you might be experiencing broadband speeds slower than what you signed up for.
+And by virtue of the multiple speed choices offered, many Australians have been left scratching their heads over which NBN speed tier they need and what their internet speed should be once they’ve got it.
 But what is a good NBN speed?
 And what average NBN speed should you expect on your particular plan?

-Generally, if you are on an NBN Standard Plus plan, you should be achieving at least 40 Mbps, and if you’re on a Premium plan, at least 85 Mbps.
+Generally, if you are on an NBN Standard plan, you should be achieving at least 40 Mbps, and if you’re on a Fast NBN 100 plan, at least 85 Mbps.
+These days, NBN providers are required to self-report on the speeds you can expect during typical busy hours (7 PM- 11 PM) and the ACCC does a great job of checking speed claims with its own broadband speed test report.

-Let’s take a deeper look into what makes a fast NBN connection.
+Let’s take a deeper look into what makes for a fast NBN connection.

 The Working From Home Effect